-CASE STUDY - Alex, parent of daughter aged 7
+CASE STUDY - Zhi Wei, parent of daughter aged 7

-Alex is an avid gamer who frequently plays Xbox.
+Zhi Wei is an avid gamer who frequently plays Xbox.
 Since becoming a parent, he has been eager to introduce his hobby to his 7-year-old daughter and has identified Minecraft as a suitable entry point.

-Alex starts by creating a child account for his daughter inside the Xbox Family Settings app.
+Zhi Wei starts by creating a child account for his daughter inside the Xbox Family Settings app.
 He creates a new Outlook account for his daughter using her birthdate to establish the correct default settings.
 The child account is automatically linked to his family group with him as the organiser.

 As he indicated that his daughter is 7 years old, the settings on her account default to the highest level of privacy and content filtering.
+Zhi Wei also uses the app to double check and adjust the content and messaging filters, interaction with other players, spending and activity reporting.

-Alex also uses the app to double check and adjust the content and messaging filters, interaction with other players, spending and activity reporting.
-Alex creates a Minecraft account for his daughter so they can play on Windows or Xbox.
-Alex plays with his daughter most of the time.
+Zhi Wei plays with his daughter most of the time.
 Occasionally he will leave her playing alone but is generally in the same room so he can keep an eye on things.
 Because he is conscious of setting up good screentime-habits they only play for a maximum one hour per day.
-Alex uses the screentime settings on the Xbox Family Settings app to enforce this.
+Zhi Wei uses the screentime settings on the Xbox Family Settings app to enforce this.

-Alex regularly checks in with his daughter to see how she is feeling when she is gaming and discuss anything difficult that may have happened.
+Zhi Wei regularly checks in with his daughter to see how she is feeling when she is gaming and discuss anything difficult that may have happened.

-As his daughter gets older, Alex adjusts some of the settings to allow more gameplay and interaction on Minecraft.
-Alex uses the app to do all of this in one place.
+As his daughter gets older, Zhi Wei adjusts some of the settings to allow more gameplay and interaction on Minecraft.
+Zhi Wei uses the app to do all of this in one place.